 - Improve airtightness.

 - Install LED lighting and occupancy sensors throughout the building.

 - Improve envelope performance.

 - Utilize heat-recovery ventilation (HRV).

-- For buildings connected to district energy, contact UBC Sustainability and Engineering for system efficiency.
+- For buildings connected to district energy, contact Campus & Community Planning for system efficiency.

-- The BC Energy Step Code resources for designers and builders. - BC Energy Step Code requirements. - The Step Code Part 3 Design Checklist is the Energy BC reporting template. - The City of Vancouver Energy Modelling Guidelines are required to determine compliance with BC Energy Step Code targets. - The Architectural Institute of BC and Engineers and Geoscientists BC have developed Professional Practice Guidelines for Whole Building Energy Modelling - BC Hydro produced a video of an airtightness test demonstration of a multi-unit residential building project at UBC. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Energy and Emissions component area in residential buildings.
+- The BC Energy Step Code resources for designers and builders. - BC Energy Step Code requirements. - The Step Code Part 3 Design Checklist is the Energy BC reporting template. - The City of Vancouver Energy Modelling Guidelines are required to determine compliance with BC Energy Step Code targets. - The Architectural Institute of BC and Engineers and Geoscientists BC have developed Professional Practice Guidelines for Whole Building Energy Modelling - BC Hydro produced a video of an airtightness test demonstration of a multi-unit residential building project at UBC.
+The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Energy and Emissions component area in residential buildings.

-- A preliminary energy modeling report with model parameters and inputs, energy and GHG emission reporting for energy end uses (including but not limited to space heating and cooling, domestic hot water, lighting, plug loads and fans and pumps) and a description of modelling software used. - A preliminary Step Code Part 3 Design Checklist in Excel file format. - A preliminary REAP Building Enclosure R-Value Calculator report. - For buildings supplied by district energy provide documentation that a signed Energy Services Agreement has been completed.
+- A preliminary energy modeling report with model parameters and inputs, energy and GHG emission reporting for energy end uses (including but not limited to space heating and cooling, domestic hot water, lighting, plug loads and fans and pumps) and a description of modelling software used. - A preliminary Step Code Part 3 Design Checklist in Excel file format. - A preliminary REAP Building Enclosure R-Value Calculator report. - An airtightness test plan that includes mid-construction testing and reporting. - For buildings supplied by district energy provide documentation that a signed Energy Services Agreement has been completed.